odysseyindia/odyssey-tours/content/english/destinations/india/regions/kolkata-orissa-and-the-northeast/colonial-bengal/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/west-bengal/cities/kolkata/excursions/a-day-at-leisure-in-rajbari-bawali/
+        title: A day at leisure in Rajbari Bawali
         content: >-
           Today is at leisure to enjoy Rajbari Bawali and the neighbouring village.
 There are a number of optional activities that you may wish to include during your visit such as spending time exploring Bawali village, taking a cooking lesson to learn about Bengali food, enjoying a boat ride on the Hooghly, or taking part in evening aarti prayers.
-          Alternatively relax by the pool and take advantage of the calming spa facilities.
+          Alternatively, relax by the pool and take advantage of the calming spa facilities.
         date: ''
         etd: ''